DaveIstanto/Project_normal/README.md

 ### Extra setup for Advanced Functionality 2: String classification for time sensitivity

 The script to do advanced functionality 2 is also coded in python3.
+The script uses wordnet to create a list of synonyms and uses the word2vect algorithm to gauge similarity.
 So flask is also needed.
 However, this function will be hosted in another port.

 Execute: